 On September 4, 2012, the Governor signed Public Act 300 of 2012 into law.
-The legislation grants all active members who first became a member before July 1, 2010 and who earned service credit in the 12 months ending September 3, 2012, or were on an approved professional service or military leave of absence on September 3, 2012, a voluntary election regarding their pension.
+The legislation grants all active members who first became a member before July 1, 2010 and who earned service credit in the 12 months ending September 3, 2012, or were on an approved professional services or military leave of absence on September 3, 2012, a voluntary election regarding their pension.
 Any changes to a member's pension are effective as of the member's transition date, which is defined as the first day of the pay period that begins on or after February 1, 2013.
-Under the reform, members voluntarily chose to increase, maintain, or stop their contributions to the pension fund.
-Members who elected under option 1 to increase their level of contribution contribute 4% (Basic Plan) or 7% (MIP).